csye7125-fall2023-group05/tf-gcp-org/README.md

 - `container.googleapis.com`
 - `orgpolicy.googleapis.com`

-> NOTE: Remember to add timed delays to resources when creating them via Terraform.
+> NOTE: Remember to add timed delays (using `time_sleep` resource) to the GCP resources when creating them via Terraform.

 ## :wrench: Working with Terraform